MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 indicate the origin name when negotiating TLS.
 This supports the conservation of IP addresses.

-Note that the SNI information provided in TLS by the client will be that of the origin, not the SvcDomainName (as will the Host HTTP header field value).
+Note that the TLS SNI (and also the HTTP "Host" or ":authority") will indicate the origin, not the SvcDomainName.

 ## HTTP Strict Transport Security {#hsts}